Created: Wednesday, 27 June 2018

 What is the definition of gender?

-- ‘gender’ is defined in Kenya as “the social definition of women and men among different communities and cultures, classes, ages and during different periods in history” Gender is a social construct based on beliefs or stereotypes about masculine and feminine traits (i.e. what is a ‘typical’ male or female)\
+- ‘Gender’ is “the social definition of women and men among different communities and cultures, classes, ages and during different periods in history”.
+Gender is a social construct (shared understanding of society) based on beliefs or stereotypes about masculine and feminine traits roles (i.e. what is a ‘typical’ or ‘normal’ male or female)

-What is the legal framework for the recognition and protection of intersex persons’ human rights in Kenya?
+What is the legal framework for the recognition and protection of intersex persons’ human rights in the Republic of Kenya?

-- Article 28 of the Bill of Rights states that “every person has inherent dignity and the right to have that dignity respected and protected”.
+- Article 28 of the Constitution states that “every person has inherent dignity and the right to have that dignity respected and protected.”

-- Article 53 of the Constitution states that every child has the right to be protected from harmful practices, and that a child’s best interests are always the most important factor/consideration.
+- Article 53 of the Constitution states that every child has the right to be registered and protected from harmful practices, and that a child’s best interests are always the most important factor/consideration.

-What happens when an intersex baby is born?
+What happens when a baby is born intersex?

-- Often intersex newborns are assigned a sex by medical personnel or their parent(s), in terms of being treated as either male or female for the purposes of birth registration and social life.
+- Often intersex newborns are assigned a sex by the medical personnel or their parent(s) to either male or female for the purposes of birth registration and social life.

-- In some cases, surgery is required to save the baby’s life or ensure that their body functions properly, but in most cases intersex children’s bodies function like any other human being and treatment is not necessary for health or medical reasons
+- There is no known full proof medical treatment or remedy for intersex persons worldwide.
+However, in some cases, which present a medical emergency in the new born period, hormonal treatment and/or surgery is required to save the baby’s life [i.e. Congenital Adrenal Hyperplasia] or ensure that their body functions properly, but in most cases intersex children’s bodies function like any other human being.
+It is important to note that most intersex persons do not require immediate treatment for any health or medical reasons.

 - Some intersex children are subjected to ‘corrective’ surgery.
 This is usually done by removing the whole or part of the child’s reproductive organs, so that the child’s internal or external bodily structure is ‘corrected’ to look either male or female.